 Currently, all extant species of sawfish are listed as Critically Endangered (CR) in the IUCN Red List.
 They are also listed under CITES.

-Despite the lack of proper research, it is estimated that anywhere between 200 and 5000 individuals are left in the world.
-The constant decline in sawfish populations is largely due to habitat loss, hunting for their fins, teeth, and saws, as well as their use in traditional medicine.
+While there is no formal census, some sources suggest that only a few hundred individuals (between 200 and 500) are left in the US waters.
+The constant decline in sawfish populations is primarily due to habitat loss, hunting for their fins, teeth, and saws, as well as their use in traditional medicine.